xcellardoor/docker-browser-box/README.md

 ## How it works

-The wrapper scripts volume mount the X11 and pulseaudio sockets in the launcher container.
-The X11 socket allows for the user interface display on the host, while the pulseaudio socket allows for the audio output to be rendered on the host.
+The wrapper scripts mount the X11 and pulseaudio sockets within the launcher container.
+The X11 socket allows for the user interface to be displayed on the host, whilst the pulseaudio socket allows for the audio output to be played via the host.

 # Maintenance